Skip to main content

 • Search content using hybrid search combining vector similarity and full-text search

-• Update MRT structures with fine-grained control over sections and extraction rules
+• Update document outlines with fine-grained control over sections and extraction rules

 Core Capabilities